About CanDo Labels

 inside view of one of the D&D For All Kits, showing braille labels, braille tags, and braille plates

-For more information, or to request custom 3D printed CanDo braille labels for your home, school, workplace, program, or convention, please contact me (Lisa Dalton) at hello@CanDoable.co.
+For more information, or to request custom 3D printed CanDo braille labels for your home, school, workplace, program, or convention, please contact me (Lisa Collins) at Hello@CanDoable.Co.